News

 Some persons are walking in a large greenhouse.
 Photo.

 Researchers at SLU investigated whether rooftop greenhouses could be a viable option in Sweden.
 “By using an interdisciplinary approach, we capture crucial information that might otherwise be overlooked.
-For example, the connection between natural ventilation and plant protection, or between light pollution and the project's geographical location,” explains Marie-Claude Dubois, who led an IDA project that concluded in June 2024.
+For example, the connection between natural ventilation and plant protection, or between light pollution and the project's geographical location,” explains Marie-Claude Dubois who, together with other SLU researcher, led an IDA project that concluded in June 2024.

 Rooftop greenhouses can provide fresh, locally produced food in urban areas, reducing transportation, increasing food security, creating jobs, and enabling efficient recycling of heat, water, and nutrients.
 If designed correctly, they can also help mitigate overheating in urban environments.